Monitoring the structural health of a reinforced concrete shear wall residential building in Lima, Peru, using a raspberry shake 4d sensor

 How to Cite

-A. I. Sifuentes Jiménez, M. C. Suarez Antunez, and L. E. Estacio Flores, “Monitoring the structural health of a reinforced concrete shear wall residential building in Lima, Peru, using a raspberry shake 4d sensor”, TEC, vol. 32, no. 2, pp. 162–170, Aug.
+A. I. Sifuentes Jiménez, M. C. Suarez Antunez, and L. E. Estacio Flores, “Monitoring the structural health of a reinforced concrete shear wall residential building in Lima, Peru, using a raspberry shake 4d sensor”, TECNIA, vol. 32, no. 2, pp. 162–170, Aug.
 2022.

 Issue